guz937/azure-docs/articles/vpn-gateway/vpn-gateway-highlyavailable.md

 In this configuration, each Azure gateway instance will have a unique public IP address, and each will establish an IPsec/IKE S2S VPN tunnel to your on-premises VPN device specified in your local network gateway and connection.
 Note that both VPN tunnels are actually part of the same connection.
 You will still need to configure your on-premises VPN device to accept or establish two S2S VPN tunnels to those two Azure VPN gateway public IP addresses.

-Because the Azure gateway instances are in active-active configuration, the traffic from your Azure virtual network to your on-premises network will be routed through both tunnels simultaneously, even if your on-premises VPN device may favor one tunnel over the other.
+Because the Azure gateway instances are in active-active configuration, the traffic from your Azure virtual network to your on-premises network will be routed through both tunnels, even if your on-premises VPN device may favor one tunnel over the other.
 Note though the same TCP or UDP flow will always traverse the same tunnel or path, unless a maintenance event happens on one of the instances.

 When a planned maintenance or unplanned event happens to one gateway instance, the IPsec tunnel from that instance to your on-premises VPN device will be disconnected.
 The corresponding routes on your VPN devices should be removed or withdrawn automatically so that the traffic will be switched over to the other active IPsec tunnel.
 On the Azure side, the switch over will happen automatically from the affected instance to the active instance.